Youth Justice – how we're doing

 In the latest quarter after the first appearance before a judge for each case:

-- 36 rangatahi were released on custodial remand.
+- 31 rangatahi were released on custodial remand

-- 73 rangatahi were released on custodial remand then later went onto bail.
+- 62 rangatahi were released on custodial remand then later went onto bail

-- 17 rangatahi were released into the community.
+- 25 rangatahi were released into the community

 Escalation of bail

 Of the finalised cases where a young person was released on bail, the number that subsequently remain on bail, are remanded, or offend fluctuates slightly over the quarters.
-However, those who stayed on bail with no offence still make up over 50 percent of all statuses for the quarter.
+However, those who stayed on bail with no offence still make up half of all statuses for the quarter despite an increase in the amount of cases processed.

 Graph text description – final status of first bail